Analysis | Why Ghosn’s Still Jailed and What It Says About Japan

 7. Is anyone else investigating Ghosn?

 Nissan, which ousted Ghosn as chairman three days after his arrest, has accused Ghosn of misusing company funds – including in the purchase of homes in Brazil and Lebanon and hiring his sister on an advisory contract.
 Those allegations aren’t part of the criminal case but could be added.
 Nissan says its internal probe – sparked by a whistleblower – continues to broaden.
 Smaller alliance partner Mitsubishi Motors Corp. also removed Ghosn as chairman in December.
 Renault and its most important shareholder, the French government, refused to follow for two months, citing the presumption of innocence.
 But on Jan.
-16 the French finance minister signaled the board was getting ready to replace its jailed chairman and chief executive.
+23 Ghosn stepped down as chairman and chief executive of France’s largest carmaker as its board prepared to replace him.
 The Renault board also is examining the pay of top executives in the wake of Ghosn’s arrest, amid media reports of alleged payments made through subsidiaries.

 8. Who else has been charged?